 There may well be significant changes to the private sector apparel industry as well.
 With a draw down in foot traffic there will be fewer stores.
 Hotels may well choose to go the route of less original design and move toward more brand name suits and sportswear, perhaps even toward business casual, which can be bought online.
 Hospitals are already allowing employees to buy scrubs from any online provider.

 In all, the landscape is much different from just a few years ago, and like everything else, is likely to continue to change as time goes on.
-Here at UniformMarket powered by Sellers Commerce, we provide you with tools such as B2B Program Manager and Retailer Pro, which can connect you with the products and data you need for your employees or business.
+Here at UniformMarket powered by Sellers Commerce, we provide you with tools such as Uniform Program Management and Retail Commerce, which can connect you with the products and data you need for your employees or business.
 Whether you are a uniform retailer or an energy company needing to fit your employees with new uniforms and gear, we have the tools and services for you.
 Contact us for a demo today!